-Take charge of your health...and your life!
+Take charge of your health, and your life.

 as he worked very long hours at his auto repair shop--he wanted to make extra money for his family.
 He ate junk food at almost every meal, and maintained this lifestyle from his 20s through his 40s.

-At the age of 51, Randy’s vision became very poor and his left leg had to be amputated below the knee due to diabetes.
+At the age of 51, B. C.’s vision became very poor and his left leg had to be amputated below the knee due to diabetes.
 He also developed congestive heart failure.
 His kidneys stopped working, and then he needed 4 hour dialysis treatments 3 days per week.
-During his physical therapy, Randy was short of breath after walking only 40 feet with his prosthetic leg.
+During his physical therapy, B. C. was short of breath after walking only 40 feet with his prosthetic leg.
 As a disabled person in what could have been the prime of his life, B. C. deeply regrets the poor health choices he made.
 If only he had understood the reasons to exercise and maintain a healthy diet!

 While working out at a neighborhood park, I noticed a 56-year-old man, ‘Michael’, do quite a few push ups and pull ups spaced between 5-10 minute jogs.
 We got to talking, and then he showed me 2 amazing gymnastics-type moves that I had never seen before.
 He had an incredible level of conditioning, especially for his age!